Reuh/anselme/LANGUAGE.md

 `&fn`: returns a function reference to the given function.
 If it is already a reference, returns the same reference.

 `a!fn(args)`: call the function or function reference with the variable as first argument.
 Parantheses are optional.

+`$x`: returns a reference to an anonymous function that returns the expression `x`.
+Note that the returned reference *can not* be persisted.

+`$(parameters)x`: returns a reference to an anonymous function that returns the expression `x` and takes some parameters (same syntax as function definition lines).
+Note that the returned reference *can not* be persisted.

 ##### Variable references